Hiring locally in China – Index

 Retirement ages range depending on the occupation and gender.
 For example, men are expected to retire at age 60, while white-collar female workers will retire at age 55, and blue-collar female workers will retire at age 50.

 If the funds in a pensioner’s personal account are exhausted, the pensioner is then entitled to receive the funds from the social insurance account.

 Employees should note that they must work 15 consecutive years to be able to enjoy the benefits provided by the pension fund.
 If a worker loses their job and does not find one soon thereafter, the years they have contributed to the 15-year period will be lost and the period will start over.

 5. Work-injury insurance

 China’s social insurance rules indicate that employers will pay the costs related to injury insurance for their employees.
 The rate is calculated based on the employee’s monthly salary and will vary between 0.5 to 3 percent.

-If an employee is injured on the job, the employer is responsible for providing a proof of accident to the relevant insurance company.
-After a quick verification of all the facts in the matter, he social insurance will cover the costs associated with the injury.
+If an employee is injured on the job, the employer is responsible for providing the proof of accident to the relevant insurance company.
+After a quick verification of all the facts in the matter, the social insurance will cover the costs associated with the injury.